open-resources/dash_curriculum/README.md

  - Efficiency
  - Building multi-page app

-## Part IV: Automations and Deployments
+## Part V: Automations and Deployments

 - What you will learn in this part
 - Learning Intentions